Shehab-Ayman-1/Info-Manage/README.md

     - Make A Quick Client Statements For 1 Product By Default Values [unknown, cash, Pay All, Discount(0)]

-    - In The Bill Products, Convert The Remove The Product Name, And Make It Ref To ProductId From Products Collection

     - Change The Role From orgRole To User.publicMetadata Custome Role

     - Think About Clients Level